Thousand Character Classic - 千字文 Qiān zì wén

 29. 祸因恶积Huò yīn è jī,禍因惡積

-福缘善庆fú yuán shàn qìng.福緣善慶 Calamity is the reward for accumulating evil; Good fortune is the just desert for benevolence.
+福缘善庆fú yuán shàn qìng.福緣善慶 Calamity is the reward for accumulating evil; Good fortune is the just reward for benevolence.

 30. 尺璧非宝Chǐ bì fēi bǎo,尺辟非寶